w3f/research/docs/team_members/chenda.md

 chenda@web3.foundation

-Chen-Da has joined the Web3 Foundation team in July 2023 as a research scientist.
-His area of expertise encompasses both Cryptography and Distributed Systems, with a broad focus on the theory and practice of multi-party computation, consensus, peer-to-peer network, data availability, provable composable security and many others.
-His research has led to more than 25 publications at top international venues.
+Chen-Da joined the Web3 Foundation as a research scientist in July 2023.
+His areas of expertise span both cryptography and distributed systems, with a broad focus on theory and practice.

+**Research Areas.** Chen-Da's research areas include multi-party computation, consensus mechanisms, peer-to-peer networking, data availability, provable composable security, and more.
+His research has resulted in over 25 publications at top international venues.

-**Short Bio.** Prior to joining W3F, Chen-Da spent two years as a Post Doctoral Fellow in the Computer Science Department at Carnegie Mellon University (Pennsylvania) and in the Cryptography and Information Security (CIS) Laboratory at NTT Research (California).
-Chen-Da completed his Ph.D. in the Cryptography and Information Security group at ETH Zurich.
-Before that, he obtained a master's degree in computer science from ETH Zurich, and two bachelor degrees in computer science and mathematics from Universidad Autónoma Madrid.
+**Short Bio.** Prior to joining W3F, Chen-Da spent two years as a postdoctoral fellow in the Computer Science Department at Carnegie Mellon University (Pennsylvania) and at the Cryptography and Information Security (CIS) Laboratory at NTT Research (California).
+He completed his Ph.D. in the Cryptography and Information Security group at ETH Zurich, where he had previously earned a master’s degree in computer science.
+He also holds bachelor’s degrees in computer science and mathematics from Universidad Autónoma de Madrid.

 **Selected Publications**